axelpey/axelpey/README.md

 </p>

-I'm Axel, a Computer Scientist passionate about making useful things for fellow humans.
+I'm Axel, I care about making technology that benefits all.
 My interests have ranged from cleaning ocean plastic pollution 🌊, to countering fake news and polarization online ✌, and building 🤖 general-purpose robots using embodied AI.

 I use different technological skills for these projects, ranging from pure maths and graph theory, to full-stack software development, Machine Learning, High-Performance Computing and UI/UX design.

+Feel free to reach out if you want to reach out!

 ## Current and previous public projects

-- 🤖 - The coolest project I've ever worked on
+- 🤖 - The coolest project I've ever worked on.
+A new technological wave is coming and needs to be deomcratized for everyone.

 - 🕰️🧠 &nbsp; [Timescribe](https://timescribe.org) - An AI-based productivity app that watches your activity during the day to give you reports and help you work better.
 Running completely locally for guaranteed privacy.